Botulism doesn’t sound like anything I want to mess around with!

 As an added

 precaution it is suggested that you boil low acid foods for 10 minutes before serving.

 This includes all vegetables and meats.

 There is apparently some debate even among extension services about whether this is a necessary step.
-If you have questions about the importance of boiling your low acids, call your local extension service and ask for more details.
+To read more about this click here....